Oluwasetemi/css-note/slides.md

 The cross axis runs perpendicular to the direction in which flex items are laid out.
 The start and end points of this axis are called the cross start and cross end.
 The distance between the cross start and cross end is known as the cross size
   </li>
   <li>
-  The parents element must have the <kbd>display:flex;</kbd> set on it, and this makes it the parent container
+  The parents element must have the `display:flex;` set on it, and this makes it the parent container
   </li>
   <li>
 The items inside the parent container will be laid out as flexible boxes which makes them the flex items.